namubiru32/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-file 6; a function that capitalizes all words of a string. file 7; a function that encodes a string into 1337. file 8; a function that encodes a string using rot13.
+file 6; a function that capitalizes all words of a string. file 7; a function that encodes a string into 1337. file 8; a function that encodes a string using rot13. file 9; a function that prints an integer.